Your hospital website needs a mobile-first strategy—here's how to get started

 - Use visuals to help tell the story when possible.

 4. Use mobile for quality control.
 When you create new web pages, use the mobile preview feature of your content management system (CMS) to see how the content will look on the small screen.
 If your CMS doesn't have a mobile preview, check pages on mobile right after you publish—and start shopping for a new CMS.

 5. Make mobile design prototypes.
 Whether you're creating a landing page for a campaign or embarking on a full website redesign, make sure you're reviewing mobile design prototypes as well as desktop ones.

 Pro tip: When you're shopping for a healthcare website design company, make sure they're going to deliver mobile prototypes.
 This is a must in 2017.

 No way!
 Desktop is going to remain an important source of traffic for healthcare websites for the foreseeable future.
 Having a mobile-first strategy doesn't mean ignoring your website's desktop experience.
 It just means putting more of your focus on the smaller screen.

 Need help with your hospital's mobile-first strategy?

 Coffey's digital team has years of experience helping hospitals and healthcare organizations create great mobile experiences.
-For more information, call 888.805.9101 or email us and ask about scheduling a mobile-first audit of your website.
+For more information, call 888.805.9101 or email us.